 At Dun & Bradstreet, the marketing group talked to employees in all functions around the world to get a better idea of what changes were required.
 “It was very important to gather feedback not just from marketing about what we needed to do to modernise,” Dave said.

 Deliver Short-Term Wins

-At localization services provider Lionbridge, marketing has been focused on better understanding the customer and his journey.
+At localisation services provider Lionbridge, marketing has been focused on better understanding the customer and his journey.

 “The challenge is balancing efforts that have short- and long-term impact,” CMO Clint Poole said.
-“Many digital transformation activities have long development cycles, such as web development and building social audiences, or a long time to impact, such as SEO efforts.
-Our approach has been to map out all of the programs and initiatives, then prioritize the execution that balances long- and short-term results.”
+“Many digital transformation activities have long development cycles, such as web development and building social audiences or a long time to impact, such as SEO efforts.
+Our approach has been to map out all of the programmes and initiatives, then prioritise the execution that balances long- and short-term results.”

 The incremental improvements build momentum and ensure ongoing support and funding.